Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the area under the standard normal curve to the left of z = 1.365.
-This area represents the cumulative probability for a standard normal distribution up to the z-score of 1.365.
+The goal is to find the area under the standard normal curve to the right of z = -0.355.
+The standard normal curve is symmetric, with a mean of 0 and a standard deviation of 1.

 Verified video answer for a similar problem: